<img alt="" src="https://secure.easy0bark.com/258864.png" style="display:none;">

 • Peeling, scaly, or flaky skin

-One of the most proactive ways to ensure employees can easily access information on breast cancer risk factors, signs, and symptoms is by integrating all resources, pamphlets, health forms, and benefits communications in one centralized wellness platform.
-Not only can employees be rewarded through the platform for taking preventive action and prioritizing their wellbeing, but they also have on-demand access to whatever resources they need to stay healthy, happy, and informed.
+Fortunately, employers have one valuable, cost-effective asset that can provide the resources that could make the biggest difference.
+Utilizing internal wellness tech to provide easily accessible information on breast cancer and integrate resources, pamphlets, health forms, and communications in one place has the power to meet employees exactly where they are.
+Not only can employees take preventive action right within the platform itself, but they also have on-demand access to whatever they need to stay healthy, happy, and informed.

-But how can employers ensure that employees are actually using these integrated resources?
-A great place to start is by incentivizing preventive care tasks.
-Coupling critical exams, vaccinations, and other healthy habits with personalized rewards makes early prevention and detection fun and engaging for employees, rather than a chore.
+But how can you ensure that your employees actually use these critical resources?
+One effective method involves incentivizing preventive care tasks.
+Coupling critical exams, vaccinations, and other healthy habits with personalized rewards makes early prevention and detection fun and engaging rather than a chore.

 Here are some examples of breast cancer care tasks that can be incentivized through an employee wellness platform: